openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_manila.rst

    - Fill in or override the values of parameters for your back end.

-   - Since you have copied the file out of its original locaation, replace relative paths in the resource_registry with absolute paths based on ``/usr/share/openstack-tripleo-heat-templates``.
+   - Since you have copied the file out of its original location, replace relative paths in the resource_registry with absolute paths based on ``/usr/share/openstack-tripleo-heat-templates``.